 Access Bank Plc acquired African Banking Corporation (Tanzania) Limited on 31st May 2024.
-The acquisition involved the Bank acquiring 96.02% of the issued share capital of ABC in exchange for a deferred consideration of \(\mathbb{H}23,328,520,362.58\) (Twenty three billion, three hundred and twenty eight million, five hundred and twenty thousand, three hundred and sixty two naira. fifty eight kobo) payable to the seller, Fairfax financial Holdings at an agreed date in 3 years time.
+The acquisition involved the Bank acquiring 96.02% of the issued share capital of ABC in exchange for a deferred consideration of N23,328,520,362.58 (Twenty three billion, three hundred and twenty eight million, five hundred and twenty thousand, three hundred and sixty two naira. fifty eight kobo) payable to the seller, Fairfax financial Holdings at an agreed date in 3 years time.
 This is a deferred consideration as payment is not due until 3 years time.
-The deferred consideration was determined as the present value of \(\mathbb{H}30.54\) billion (see note 27c(i), using a discount rate of 8.87%.
+The deferred consideration was determined as the present value of N30.54 billion (see note 27c(i), using a discount rate of 8.87%.
 As of the acquisition date, the legal transfer of risks and rewards was completed from BancABC's former shareholders to Access Bank Plc.
 Subsequent to the acquisition, African Banking Corporation (Tanzania) Limited is now called Access Bank Tanzania.
 The value of Non-controlling interest at acquisition date was measured based on their proportionate interest in the recognized amounts of the assets and liabilities of the acquired entity.

-The goodwill has been computed based on the fair value of the net assets of former BancABC sold by Fairfax Limited to the consideration payable for the acquisition
+The goodwill has been computed based on the fair value of the net assets of former BancABC, Tanzania sold by Fairfax Limited to the consideration payable for the acquisition

 In millions of Naira Bank May 2024

 Considerations:

 Deferred consideration 23,329

 Total Consideration 23,329

-Net assets acquired from business combination (see note 44 (j) below) Fair value adjustment 21,357
+Net assets acquired from business combination Fair value adjustment 21,357

-Adjusted Net assets acquired from business combination (see note 44 (j) below) 21,357
+Adjusted Net assets acquired from business 21,357

 Goodwill 1,971

+The fair value of the net assets acquired include:

-Bank May 2024
+(b) (ii) Bank May 2024

-Assets 11dy 2024
+Assets

 Cash and balances with banks 29,944

 Loans and advances to customers 68,702

 Investment securities 19,356

 Other assets 3,045

 Property and equipment 2,779

 Intangible assets 2,616

 Current tax assets 106

 Total assets 126,548

 Liabilities

-Deposits from financial institutions -

 Deposits from customers 97,011

 Other liabilities 3,901

 Interest-bearing borrowings 3,393

 Liabilities classified as held for sale and discontinued operations 104,304

 Total liabilities 104,304

 Net assets 22,242

 Non controlling interest 885

 Owners of the Bank equity 21,357